otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-sveltekit-basics.md

 | What would you like to add to your project? _(use arrow keys / space bar)_ | prettier                                  |
 | Which package manager do you want to install dependencies with?            | npm                                       |

-To run the **SvelteKit** project, run the following command:
+To run the **SvelteKit** application, run the following command:

 ```bash
 cd week-07-sveltekit-basics
 npm run dev
 ```

-You can then open your browser and navigate to <http://localhost:5173> to see the **SvelteKit** project running.
+You can then open your browser and navigate to <http://localhost:5173> to see the **SvelteKit** application running.

 ---

 ## Directory and File Structure

-The directory and file structure of a **SvelteKit** project is as follows:
+The directory and file structure of a **SvelteKit** application is as follows:

 ```bash
 week-07-sveltekit-basics